Macedonian-Australian People's League: Organisation

 The Macedonian-Australian People's League dominated Macedonian community life for over 10 years.
 There were branches wherever there was a group of Macedonians.
 A flurry of Picnics, Dances, fund-raisers and community unity followed.
 9 months after the committee had been formed an estimate 53 groups had joined the Macedonian-Australian People's League.

 The branch in Adelaide was formed under the name of "Alexander the Great", with Vasil Apostol as the president.
 In 1951 a youth wing was formed by Kosta Radin and Kosta Kiosses.

 Many branches of the MAPL were established in New South Wales.
 The Queanbeyan Branch was called "Mladi Goce" after the name of the commander of the First Aegean Partisan Brigade.
 The branch of the MAPL in Crabbes Creek was known as Sloboda/Freedom was first opened in 1947.
 Other branches opened in Bonnyrigg, Port Kembla, Forbes, Richmond, Queanbeyan, Port Kembla, Braidwood, Captains Flat, Beechwood and Newcastle.
 Two the groups of Sydney, "Vesela Makedonija" and Richmond, "Kotori" often collaborated.
 They often held picnics in the Royal National Park or joint fundraisers.
 In the annual soccer game "Vesela Makedonija" beat "Kotori" 4:3.

 The Perth group, "Edinstvo" was one of the most active branches of the community.
 Originally the first group to publish the "Makedonska Iskra" newspaper.
 The Macedonian organisation in Manjimup, Sloboba eventually joined the League.
-Other branches were formed in Geraldton, Wanneroo, Kalgoorlie and Port Headland.
+Other branches were formed in Geraldton, Wanneroo, Kalgoorlie and Port Hedland.

 In 1948 a branch in Brisbane was founded.